Charioteer (tank): Design

-Design focussed primarily on anti-tank capabilities, sharing much in common with American WWII-era tank destroyers.
+Design focused primarily on anti-tank capabilities, sharing much in common with American WWII-era tank destroyers.
 This has caused confusion with tank destroyers in many references, although the vehicle was designed for, and remained in, the tank role.

 The new turret used the larger Ordnance QF 20 pounder gun.
 This was mounted with a co-axial 0.30 in M1919 Browning machine gun.
 Smoke grenade dischargers were fitted to both sides of the turret.
 A flap to the turret rear allowed spent shell casings from the gun to be ejected from the vehicle.

 Hulls were based on the later Cromwell VII standard, modified with Comet Model B style fishtail exhausts and no hull-mounted machine gun.
 Most hulls were reworked to Type F standard, and fire extinguisher pulls were re-routed to the two track-side bins.
 A large armoured telephone box was fitted to the vehicle rear for communication with infantry.

 Additional defensive armour was welded to the Cromwell hull in keeping with the Cromwell VII standard, but the turret upgrade focused on offensive capability.
 Weight limitations on the suspension prevented the use of heavier armour on the turret, and whilst sloped to increase the effective protection, the new turret was much thinner armour at 20–30 mm.

 The turret ring was slightly increased in size to accommodate the larger gun, but the size limitation of the Cromwell hull meant that the new turret would need to be much larger and taller around it.
 This gave the vehicle a much higher profile.